Pairwise Sequential Randomization and Its Properties: Pairwise Sequential Randomization

-\item[(2)] Randomly arrange all $n$ units in a sequence $\boldsymbol{x}_1$, ... , $\boldsymbol{x}_n$. \item[(3)] Separately assign the first two units to treatment 1 and treatment 2. \item[(4)] Suppose that $2 i$ units have been assigned to treatment groups ($i \geq 1$). \item[(5)] For the $(2i+1)$-th and $(2i+2)$-th units: \begin{enumerate} \item[(5a)] If the $(2i+1)$-th unit is assigned to treatment 1 and the $(2i+2)$-th unit is assigned to treatment 2 (i.e., $T_{2i+1}=1$ and $T_{2i+2}=0$), then we can calculate the ``potential'' Mahalanobis distance, $M_i^{(1)}$, between the updated treatment groups with $2i+2$ units. \item [(5b)] Similarly, if the $(2i+1)$-th unit is assigned to treatment 2 and the $(2i+2)$-th unit is assigned to treatment 1 (i.e., $T_{2i+1}=0$ and $T_{2i+2}=1$), then we can calculate the ``potential'' Mahalanobis distance, $M_i^{(2)}$, between the updated treatment groups with $2i+2$ units. \end{enumerate} \item[(6)] Assign the $(2i+1)$-th and $(2i+2)$-th units to treatment groups according to the following probabilities:
+\item[(3)] Suppose that $2 i$ units have been assigned to treatment groups, for the $(2i+1)$-th and $(2i+2)$-th units: \begin{enumerate}

+\item[(3a)] If the $(2i+1)$-th unit is assigned to treatment 1 and the $(2i+2)$-th unit to treatment 2, then we can calculate the ``potential'' Mahalanobis distance, $M_1(2i+2)$, between the updated treatment groups with $2i+2$ units.

+\item [(3b)] Similarly, if the $(2i+1)$-th unit is assigned to treatment 2 and the $(2i+2)$-th unit to treatment 1, then we can calculate the other ``potential'' Mahalanobis distance, $M_2(2i+2)$.